 A controlee shall use extended address when the controller is using its extended address for the Control Message.
 When the controller is using its short address for the Control Message, a controlee shall generate a short address and use the short address for the HRP UWB Association Request command.
 How to generate the short address is out of scope of this standard.
 A controlee also conveys its capability information in the HRP UWB Association Request command.

 Upon successful receipt of the HRP UWB Association Request command, the controller shall schedule a slot in the next block for the transmission of an HRP UWB Association Response command to the sender of the HRP UWB Association Request command, unless the controller has no available slots in the next block.
 The HRP UWB Association Response command contains the status of the association.
-The controller may deny the association request based on capability information and chosen short address of the controlee.
-When the controller sends the HRP UWB Association Response command with the Association Status field set to 0x00, the Association Response command from the controller shall contain the Session Configuration field.
+The controller may deny the association request based on capability information and or any other reason.
+When the controller sends the HRP UWB Association Response command with the Association Status field set to 0x00 or 0x02, the Association Response command from the controller shall contain the Session Configuration field.
+When the same short address with the short address chosen by the controlee already exists, the controller may send Association Response command with the Association Status field set to 0x02 to update the short address for the controlee.
+When the Association Status field is set to 0x02, the Association Response command shall contain the Updated Short Address field whose value is unique in the session.

 Figure 7-X – Example of frame exchange for HRP UWB association